jrasm91/blog.jrasm.com/content/posts/top-es6-features.md

 Arrow functions are a compact alternative to traditional function expression.
 They also do not require rebinding `this`.
 See [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for more details.

-In my opinion, understanding `this` is one of the more tricky JavaScript concepts to understand.
-It also is leads to a lot of unexpected behavior.
-Arrow functions make `this` easier to work with.
+In my opinion, `this` is one of the more tricky JavaScript concepts to grasp.
+It is often unintuitive and that inevitably leads to unexpected behavior.
+If nothing else, arrow functions usually make `this` more intuitive, leading to less error-prone code.

 ```javascript
 // Traditional